 A "top down" approach also allows for a comprehensive evaluation of the technical and cost-effectiveness of different adaptation measures at the outset.
 This helps determine the appropriate level of investment in protective measures for different areas.
 It also helps to efficiently allocate resources between different areas to both identify "weak links" and create multiple lines of defense.
 Weak links are vulnerable, under protected areas that may have no protective infrastructure or are totally reliant on a single system for protection.
 Creating multiple lines of defense means relying on multiple systems for protection.
 For example, a house in Miami Beach could be protected by the beach, dunes, a waterfront park, drainage infrastructure, and being elevated above the floodplain.
 Creating an enhanced capital plan allows decision-makers to allocate investment between multiple lines of defense.
-Looking at the economics at a larger spatial scale, it may be most efficient to increase investment in the beach and dunes and reduce the investment needed by residents to protect their individual structures.
+Looking at the economics at a larger spatial scale, it may be possible to determine the most efficient mix of complimentary adaptation measures.
+For example, it may be most efficient to increase investment in the beach and dunes and reduce the investment needed by residents to protect their individual structures.
 Using this approach, it is also possible to adjust the level of protection and investment to suit the needs of different areas.
 For example, additional adaptation measures could be put in place to protect areas with clusters of hospitals, high population density or critical infrastructure.